 Such was the highly charged interest that many Westerners came all the way to meet and get blessings from spiritual persons like Raman Maharishi who hardly talked and did not communicate with them easily.
 In fact these holy centers started by the spiritual giants are still very popular and continue to attract crowds, both local and foreigners, by their spiritual vibrations.

 Yet another university professor Sadhu T.L.
 Vaswani from Sindh (now Pakistan), who later moved to Pune after the partition of India, joined the spiritual caravan of literary spiritualists, teaching a universal approach to religion, away from fanatic narrow-minded rigid thoughts and opinions.
-His main disciple Dada Jashan Vaswani has continued to carry on his mantle of spirituality and service projects zealously till today.
+His main disciple Dada Jashan Vaswani continued to carry on his mantle of spirituality and service projects zealously till his death in 2018.

 This period of time has truly been most dynamic and productive for Hindu thought and philosophy.
 There was a huge exchange of ideas and mindsets between the East and the West.
 Although there may have been some degree of exploitation and abuse, more genuine cooperation and mutual respect was observed in most places.
 For Hindus who still had fresh memories of the more harsh and severe Muslim rule, such a democratic and autonomous atmosphere was naturally a matter of great joy and elation.
 For the first time, many university educated persons became interested in religion.
 There was a power-shift from the hereditary Brahmin class to more learned and genuinely spiritual masters.
 In religious arena, the role of Brahmins became subdued and limited to performing temple duties and rites.